-Companies that have adopted Australian Accounting Standards ("AAS") issued by the Australian Accounting Standards Board will apply this accounting standard from the fiscal year beginning on or after January 1, 2023.
+Companies that have adopted Australian Accounting Standards ("AAS") issued by the Australian Accounting Standards Board and New Zealand IFRS ("NZ IFRS") issued by New Zealand Accounting Standards Board will apply this accounting standard from the fiscal year beginning on or after January 1, 2023.

-(b) Scheduled date for adoption
+b) Scheduled date for adoption

-Certain overseas consolidated subsidiaries have adopted AAS, and this accounting standard will be applied from the fiscal year beginning on April 1, 2023.
+Certain overseas consolidated subsidiaries have adopted AAS and NZ IFRS, and this accounting standard will be applied from the fiscal year beginning on April 1, 2023.

-(c) Impact of applying the standard and guidance
+c) Impact of applying the standard and guidance